-Sybase failover allows you to configure two version 12.0 or later Adaptive Servers as companions.
+Sybase failover allows you to configure two Adaptive Servers as companions.
 If the primary companion fails, the devices, databases, and connections for that server can be taken over by the secondary companion.

 You can configure a high availability system either asymmetrically or symmetrically: